 The EOHU is working hard to provide the latest information and to increase access to the COVID-19 Vaccines.
-Demand for the COVID-19 vaccine is currently higher than available supply and prioritization is necessary to determine eligibility.
 We are requesting everyone’s collaboration and continued patience as we undertake this enormous vaccination effort.

 As the vaccines become available to population groups, we will ensure the community is informed.
-Please note, COVID-19 vaccine appointments are not yet available for the general public.
-Vaccines are by BY APPOINTMENT ONLY and may be made by an individual or their caregiver; walk-in appointments are not available.
+Please note, vaccines are by BY APPOINTMENT ONLY and may be made by an individual or their caregiver; walk-in appointments are not available.

 Consult with your primary care provider to discuss any medical concerns.
 Alternate arrangements will be made for individuals who notify us of barriers preventing them from physically going to a clinic.